ros2-gbp/locator_ros_bridge-release/bosch_locator_bridge/README.md

 It translates ROS 2 messages to the ROKIT Locator API (as described in the ROKIT Locator API documentation) and vice versa.
 It also allows to control the ROKIT Locator via ROS 2 service calls.

-The package has been tested under [ROS 2] Rolling and Ubuntu 20.04.
+The package has been tested under [ROS 2] Humble and Ubuntu 22.04.
 The bridge is compatible with ROKIT Locator version 1.8.
 If you have an earlier version, see [Support of earlier versions of ROKIT Locator](#support-of-earlier-versions-of-rokit-locator).